 - From Alcudia: 2-Hour Glass Bottom Boat Trip to Coll Baix (check availability)

-There´s no better way to get the first impression of Mallorca´s capital, Palma de Mallorca than to have a seaside stroll through the port area.
-It somehow reminded me of the romantic French Riviera, where anywhere you looked, there were hundreds of yachts and luxury seaside apartments.
-Since we were traveling with our essential Babyzen Yoyo strollers, the kids fully enjoyed this first walk in Mallorca as well.
-Once they were asleep, we were even able to enjoy together with my husband a quiet coffee with the seaside views.
+There’s no better way to get your first impression of Mallorca’s capital, Palma de Mallorca, than by taking a seaside stroll through the port area.
+It somehow reminded me of the romantic French Riviera towns, where everywhere you looked, there were hundreds of yachts and luxury seaside apartments.
+Since we were traveling with our strollers, the kids fully enjoyed this first walk in Mallorca as well.
+Once they were asleep, my husband and I even had the chance to enjoy a quiet coffee together with seaside views.

-Later, we headed to Palma’s city center.
-You can’t visit the island of Mallorca without seeing La Seu, one of the most beautiful cathedrals in Spain.
-Although I didn’t plan to go inside this time, since I had visited the cathedral before, we arrived to find the main doors open.
-It felt like the perfect opportunity to explore the interiors once again.
+Later, we headed to Palma’s city center and decided to check out La Seu, one of the most beautiful cathedrals in Spain.
+While I had visited the cathedral before, we saw the main doors open to the public.
+It felt like the perfect opportunity to explore the interiors again.
 However, I quickly realized that my daily crop-top outfit might not be the best choice for a church visit.
-Before my trip to Savona, where I was asked to cover my shoulders at the Sistine Chapel, I never thought twice about these things.
+Before my trip to Savona, where I was asked to cover my shoulders, I never thought twice about these things.
 But now, every time I visit hidden monasteries across Spain, I hesitate about the dress code – even though no one has ever said anything to me about it here.
 Curiously, when we approached the entrance of La Seu, the local security stopped us and asked my husband to remove his hat.
-Once again, I thought about how much I love living in Spain: I’m practically in a bikini, but it’s my husband who gets called out for his hat.
-That’s another thing I love about Mallorca – although Palma is not a tiny village, the fact that you’re on the island makes everyone around you feel relaxed.
+It was really funny – I’m practically in a bikini, but it’s my husband who gets called out for his hat.
+So, while in recent years there has been a lot of talk about many locals protesting against tourism, in my experience, everyone has been really friendly.
+At shops and restaurants, local business owners clearly understand that tourism is the main source of the island’s income.

 La Seu is one of Europe’s tallest Gothic cathedrals.
-Built in the 14th century on the site of a mosque, Mallorca’s cathedral boasts 61 stained-glass windows and is often referred to as the Cathedral of Light.
-The famous Catalan architect Antoni Gaudí was invited to assist with restoration work at La Seu.
-The enormous crown-of-thorns canopy that hangs over the altar today is the result of his modernist vision.
+Built in the 14th century on the site of a mosque, Mallorca’s cathedral features 61 stained-glass windows and is often called the Cathedral of Light.
+The famous Catalan architect Antoni Gaudí from Reus was once invited to help with restoration work at La Seu.
+The massive crown-of-thorns canopy that now hangs over the altar is the result of his modernist vision.

-After visiting La Seu, we made stops at the popular street Carrer d’en Morei, the beautiful 15th-century Gothic building Llotja de Palma, and the local Mercat de l’Ólivar market.
-Since it was a hot summer day, I really enjoyed some ice cream at the well-known Rivareno Heladeria.
-If we were spending a weekend in Mallorca without kids, we’d probably have some extra time to check out other top landmarks of Palma, such as the Royal Palace of La Almudaina and Bellver Castle.
+After visiting La Seu, we stopped by Parc de la Mar for the kids to play, and then headed towards the popular street Carrer d’en Morei.
+We also briefly visited the stunning 15th-century Gothic building Llotja de Palma, and the local Mercat de l’Ólivar market.
+Since it was a hot summer day, we enjoyed some ice cream at the well-known Rivareno Heladeria.

-Day 2 – Valdemossa + Cap de Formentor
+Day 2 – Valdemossa and Cap de Formentor

 Valdemossa

-Valdemossa is one of the most beautiful Spanish villages and one of the most Romantic places in Spain.
-So, we could not really miss it during our Mallorca weekend (even though its cobblestone streets were not the best for kids and baby strollers).
+It is one of the most beautiful villages in Spain and one of the most romantic places in the country.
+So, we couldn’t really miss it during our Mallorca weekend, even though its cobblestone streets weren’t the best for kids and baby strollers.

 Soller